-With access to Maine’s 13,000 miles of groomed snowmobile trails, The Forks area delivers some of the best snowmobiling in the East.
+With access to Maine’s 13,000 miles of groomed snowmobile trails, The Forks area is one of the best places to snowmobile in the East.
 With an average annual snowfall of nearly 10 feet, it’s no wonder that from December to April, people from all around New England come to The Forks to experience great snow, well groomed trails, and the incredible winter scenery.

 The Forks’ trail network is part of Maine’s Interconnecting Trail System (ITS 86, 87, & 89) and offers over 150 miles of top quality, uncrowded riding.
 Extending north to Jackman, west to Eustis, east to Moosehead Lake, and south to Bingham, it is North Woods snowmobiling at its best, with varying terrain that makes for exciting riding and spectacular scenery.
 Our central location in the heart of Maine’s prime snowmobiling region makes Northern Outdoors an ideal hub from which to explore.

 Vast pine, spruce, and beech forests, frozen rivers and lakes, rugged mountain peaks, and quaint logging villages all provide outstanding adventure!
 Winding through the Appalachian Mountain Range, the vistas afford breathtaking views found in few other places in the East.
 Wildlife abounds, with moose and deer being common sights.
 Don’t forget your camera when touring the area!